 Let’s talk about winter harvesting vs winter growing.
 Gardeners often confuse these two, and we have done it too.

-Winter harvesting is about harvesting cold-hardy fresh greens and vegetables from the garden or greenhouse that grew during the warmer months and are just kept alive and waiting to be harvested during the winter months.
+Winter harvesting involves harvesting cold-hardy, fresh greens and vegetables from the garden or greenhouse that grew during the warmer months, are kept alive, and are waiting to be harvested during the winter months.

 If you want to learn more about winter harvesting, here are some great books:

-Soon we learned that we also needed to start the plants for winter harvesting a lot earlier than we first assumed.
-Growing a summer crop, and after that, a winter crop for winter harvesting does not work in our short growing season.
+Soon, we learned that we also needed to start the plants for winter harvesting a lot earlier than we had first assumed.
+Growing a summer crop and, after that, a winter crop for winter harvesting does not work in our short growing season.

 In our first winter garden update, we shared the hard fact that in two months we saw no growth in our indoor garden.
 At that point, we thought the problem was a lack of light, since all the winter harvesting examples we knew about were much more south, meaning longer daylight.